mckinnr/Prompt-Engineering-Ideas/README.md

 1. Research Outline

 Act as a researcher studying {topic}.
 You are writing a research paper on the topic of {topic / subtopic}.
-Your research will explore the following {#} hypotheses using {research method} method:
+Your research will explore the following {#} hypotheses using a {research method} approach:

 {Hypothesis 1:
 Hypothesis 2: